-Right click on the Motor icon 🔬 to open the Motor dialog.
+Click on the Motor icon 3 to open the Motor dialog.

-Under Motor Type selet Rotary Motor.
+Under Motor Type select Rotary Motor.

-Under Coomponent/Direction select the cylindrical face of Link2 pinned to the Base (see the figure).
-Note that the center of the selected cylindrical face also determines the default location of the motor.
+Under Component/Direction, select the cylindrical face of Link2 pinned to the Base (see the figure) for both the Motor Direction and Motor Location fields.
+The motor will be located at the center of the selected cylindrical face.